FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 **Bundling is a process of `O(n)` complexity.** When you change a file, you can't just rebuild that one file.
 You often need to rebuild and rebundle an entire chunk of your application across multiple related files to properly accept the new changes.

 **Snowpack is an O(1) build system.** The term was first coined by [Ives van Hoorne](https://www.youtube.com/watch?v=Yu9zcJJ4Uz0) and it perfectly encapsulates our vision for the future of web development.
 Every file built with Snowpack can be expressed as a function: `build(file) => result`.
 When a file is changed during development, only that file is rebuilt.
-No more bundling during development.

 This has several advantages over the traditional bundled dev approach: